-FI conducts supervision of undertakings that have received authorisation from FI to conduct business on the financial market.
+Finansinspektionen (FI) conducts supervision of undertakings which have received authorisation from FI to conduct business on the financial market.

-The purpose of insurance supervision is to secure a reasonable balance between the risks and solvency of insurance undertakings so that they can fulfil their obligations to policyholders.
+The purpose of insurance supervision is to secure a reasonable balance between the risks and solvency of insurance- and occupational pensions undertakings so that they can fulfil their obligations to policyholders.

-The supervision conducted by the Insurance section at FI targets everything from very small to very large undertakings.
+The supervision conducted by the Insurance section at FI targets everything from large to small undertakings.
 The undertakings under supervision in the insurance area can be broken down roughly into three groups:

-Swedish insurance companies are active in other countries, and foreign companies are active on the Swedish market.
-The supervision of insurance companies with operations in several countries is conducted through supervisory colleges.
+Swedish insurance undertakings are active in other countries, and foreign undertakings are active on the Swedish market.
+The supervision of insurance undertakings with operations in several countries is conducted through supervisory colleges.
 These colleges are groups of representatives from the supervisory authorities in the countries where the insurance company is active.
 Work in the colleges is governed by cooperation agreements between the countries’ authorities.

-FI chairs five colleges as the home country authority and participates in another six colleges.
+FI chairs four colleges as the home country authority and participates in another eight colleges.